zuccha/smw-code/sprites/magikoopa_fireball/README.txt

 A version of the basic Magikoopa that shoots fireballs.

-Based on the disassembly by Telinc1 and yoshicookiezeus., chenged into shooting fireballs by zuccha.
+Based on the disassembly by Telinc1 and yoshicookiezeus., changed into shooting fireballs by zuccha.

 SA-1 compatible.